 — Michigan Wolverines: They have one national title since 1949 and act like because they have cool helmets, that makes them important.
 Plus, I think just about everybody hates head coach Jim Harbaugh and his khakis.

 — USC Trojans: The pretty boys on the West Coast still won’t move on from Pete Carroll’s team in the 2000s.
 There’s not much to see in the Pac-12 these days, especially at USC.

 — Texas Longhorns: Just because they carry the state’s name doesn’t make them important.
 The 1970s called, and they want their dynasty back.

 — Oklahoma Sooners: Baker Mayfield.
 End of story.

 — Nebraska Cornhuskers: Aside from those four years in the 1990s, what else have they done?
 Stop acting like you’re “on the rise” once again.

 Teams like the Florida Gators won’t stop referencing Tim Tebow and the Auburn Tigers are just Alabama’s kid brother, but both were left off the list.
-You can guarantee that both are definitely receiving more than a few votes, though.
+Florida State’s 36-year bowl streak is over, Miami hasn’t reclaimed the success of the early 2000s, and schools like LSU, Tennessee and Oregon don’t really muster up that much anger.
+You can guarantee that all received more than a few votes, though.